markvillar/Twitter/README.md

 # Twitter Feed

 A simple Twitter project which mimics Twitter's home feed showing tweets that were tweeted by other accounts that the user have followed.
-The project uses [Google's Firestore](https://firebase.google.com/docs/firestore) as a backend.
+The project uses Google's [Cloud Firestore](https://firebase.google.com/docs/firestore) as a backend.

 ## Features Include